Matthew-Puente/Covid-Risk-Assessment-App/README.md

 # Covid Risk Assessment App

-Note: The web service used in this application is no longer available.
-We are currently working on developing our own so that we may release this application on to the Play Store.
+Note: The web service originally used in this application is no longer available.
+We are currently working on rewiring the application to work with another API that we built (See https://github.com/Jtwoolbright/Covid-Risk-App-Api ).

 ## Features